patcon/nodescription.net-v2/notes.md

 relatively unceremonious on my way to concerns they cannot understand or comprehend.

-And they maybe don't realize it, but there's something about them that brings me peace.
+But it's perhaps a little more complicated than a cold alient visitation.
+Because they maybe don't realize it, but there's something about them that brings me peace.
 Natural systems rejuvenate us all.
 If only due to some evolutionary baggage, which you might think of as genetic nostalgia.
 We've perhaps preserved that nostalgia in our bones, because this reverance is important to our not "innovating" the lower levels completely out of existence.
 Or from another perspective, maybe our capacity to be endeared by the natural, to be nostalgic for these places we live in less and less, is the reason we're still here.
 It's the reason we haven't totally destroyed this place yet.

 And thinking on this, I wonder about the next phase of things.
 Will the artificial forms of life to come, will they feel similarly of the domain of flesh, biology and human society?
 Will they do the equivalent of cycling through the forest of human minds?
 Are we guarnateed that they will feel this way for us?
 And if not, how might we better guarantee that they _do have_ the sort of experience that creates this interdependance in their formative years?
 Can we engineer that reverence?
 Can we tie their fates to ours in a way that ensures we're seen as lovable, if not quaint and simple?

 {% include title.html name="2019-10-07" %}